 Finally, the impact of how social and economic environments have changed, going from high-competitiveness to hyper-competitiveness.
 Thus, where before it was necessary to develop some unique feature to compete, it now requires a whole conceptual substantive universe.

-The five essential criteria of syncplexity are:
+The four essential criteria of syncplexity are:

 Robustness— Good results must be guaranteed and reproduced without errors.
 Beyond delivering flawless products consistently, a business must ensure the expected outcomes of its decisions.